JaviLopezG/calendar/README.md

 ## 🤖 Automation

+> [!WARNING]
+> The GitHub Actions workflows are currently not working.
+I am working on fixing them.

 This project uses GitHub Actions to automate the following tasks:

 -   **Automated TOC generation:** The table of contents is automatically updated using [toc-generator](https://github.com/technote-space/toc-generator).